RoadieHQ/roadie-backstage-plugins/plugins/backend/rag-ai-backend/README.md

       # (Required) Name of the Bedrock model to use to create Embeddings.
       modelName: 'amazon.titan-embed-text-v1'

+      # (Optional) Maximum number of retries for the AWS SDK client
+      maxRetries: 3

       ## AWS Bedrock uses integration-aws-node package to configure credentials.
 See the package README for more info.

     # OpenAI Embeddings configuration